albertqjiang/INT/README.md

-# ineqSolver
+# INT
-This is the official code for the paper INT: An Inequality Dataset for Evaluating Generalization in Theorem Proving.
+This is the official code for the paper INT: An Inequality Benchmark for Evaluating Generalization in Theorem Proving.

 The directory contains